Andrés Machado: Washington Nationals

 On February 26, 2021, Machado signed a minor league contract with the Washington Nationals organization.
 He was assigned to the Triple-A Rochester Red Wings to begin the 2021 season, and pitched to a stellar 0.96 ERA in 7 appearances for the team.
 On June 12, Machado was selected to the active roster.
-He made his Nationals debut on June 30, 2021.
-Machado earned his first career win on August 7, 2021, pitching in relief against the Atlanta Braves.
+He made his Nationals debut on June 30.
+Machado earned his first career win on August 7, pitching in relief against the Atlanta Braves.
 After working a scoreless eighth inning with the Nationals trailing by two runs, Machado was the pitcher of record when Luis García and Riley Adams drove in a trio of runs to put Washington on top in the ninth inning.

 Machado made 51 appearances for Washington in 2022, recording a 3.34 ERA with 46 strikeouts in 59.1 innings pitched.
 He was designated for assignment by the Nationals on January 10, 2023, after the signing of Corey Dickerson was made official.
 On January 17, he cleared waivers and was sent outright to Triple-A Rochester.
+In 10 games for Rochester to start the year, Machado logged a 2.92 ERA with 16 strikeouts and 2 saves.

+On April 30, 2023, his contract was selected to the active roster.
+In 14 appearances for the Nats, Machado struggled to an 8.47 ERA with 12 strikeouts in 17.0 innings pitched.
+On June 5, Machado was designated for assignment after Jordan Weems was recalled from Rochester.
+He cleared waivers and was sent outright to Triple–A on June 7.
+On July 26, Machado was selected back to the major league roster.
+In 44 total games, he posted a 5.22 ERA with 43 strikeouts across 50.0 innings pitched.
+The Nationals released Machado on November 14, in order to allow him to pursue an opportunity in Japan.

+Orix Buffaloes

+On November 16, 2023, Machado signed with the Orix Buffaloes of Nippon Professional Baseball.

+On October 17, 2024, Machado re-signed with the Buffaloes for the 2025 season.